-Homemade stuffing recipe made southern style!
+Homemade stuffing made southern style!
 Instead of using cornbread, we’ll be using french bread!

 Hey loves!
 I know, we’re nowhere near Thanksgiving, but I’ve been craving homemade stuffing lately!
 Usually when I make stuffing I use cornbread, but today I was craving some southern old fashioned bread stuffing!
-Have you all every tried southern bread stuffing?
-If not you are certainly missing out on this dish.
-Bread stuffing is very similar ti cornbread stuffing, but made with, well..
-Bread!
+Have you all ever tried southern bread stuffing?
+If not, you are certainly missing out on this dish.
+Bread stuffing is very similar to cornbread stuffing, but made with, well, bread!

 How to Make Southern Homemade Bread Stuffing

-For this homemade stuffing recipe, you’ll need a large loaf of french bread.
-I like to cut the french bread into large cubes, then I toast the bread in the oven until its nice in crisp.
+For this homemade stuffing recipe you’ll need a large loaf of french bread.
+I like to cut the french bread into large cubes, then I toast the bread in the oven until it’s nice and crisp.
 Once the bread is crisp, remove it from the oven.

 - Preheat the oven to 325 F.